-Integrated Sustainability was established in 2015 as one of six strategic objectives within Vermilion’s business framework, or VET Vision, which we revitalized in 2020-21.
-In our new VET Vision, each of our objectives has a clear 2030 outcome, along with a strategy for achieving it.
+Integrated Sustainability was established in 2015 as one of six Matters of Importance within Vermilion’s business framework, or VET Vision, which we revitalized in 2020-21.
+In our new VET Vision, each of our Matters of Importance has a clear 2030 outcome, along with a strategy for achieving it.
 Within Integrated Sustainability, our goal is to be an energy producer of choice for our key stakeholders: our people, shareholders, communities, governments and regulators, customers, partners and suppliers.
 This contributes significantly to Vermilion’s Purpose: to responsibly produce essential energy, while delivering long-term value to our stakeholders.

 To achieve our 2030 sustainability outcome, our strategy identifies three key areas: